Sati94/imageDisplay/README.md

 1. Clone this repository.
 2. Navigate into the project directory.
 3. Run the following command to install dependencies:
-   -npm install
+   1. npm install
-   -npm install react-router-dom
+   2. npm install react-router-dom
-   -npm install @fontsource/roboto
+   3. npm install @fontsource/roboto
 4. Once the installation is complete, you can start the development server using: npm start
 ## Main Features